 Our dog, Tenor, has such a thick and luscious coat of fur.
 (He's part Black Lab, part Great Pyrenees, but he mostly just looks like your average Labrador Retriever.)

-His skin and coat weren't always in such great shape, though.
-In fact, a few months ago he had dry, flaky, itchy skin so bad that we thought he had an incurable skin disease!
+His skin and coat weren’t always in such great shape, though.
+In fact, a few months ago he had dry, flaky, itchy skin so bad that we thought he had an incurable skin disease.

-Here's what the vet recommended.
-And it worked like a charm!
+Here’s what the vet recommended… and it worked like a charm!

 One Option: Antibiotics

-The first time we noticed the flaky skin, we probably waited a bit too long to take him to the vet.Against our better judgment, we tried an over the counter remedy first.
-It was a spray-on leave-in conditioner specifically made for a dog's dry skin.
+Against our better judgment, we tried an over-the-counter remedy first.
+It was a spray-on leave-in conditioner specifically made for a dog’s dry skin.
 After a few days of that and no change, we ended up taking him to the vet for something better.
-(The dog smelled wonderful, but you could still see lots of small white flakes on his pitch-black coat of thick fur.)
+(The dog smelled wonderful, but you could still see lots of small white flakes on his dark black coat of thick fur.)

-In fact, by the time we took him to the vet, his skin problem had turned kind of scabby and itchy.
-NOT a good sign.
+In fact, by the time we took him to the vet, his skin problem had turned kind of scabby and itchy — NOT a good sign.

-The veterinarian said it was probably allergies, but without running a lot of tests he couldn't be sure.
-At this point, it was most important that we clear up the itchy and scabby spots on his skin, so he recommended a 10-day dose of antibiotics (Cephalexin).
+At this point, it was most important that we clear up the itchy and scabby spots on his skin — so the vet recommended a 10-day dose of antibiotics (Cephalexin).
 That worked like a charm.
 Within 2 days, the flaky skin was pretty much gone.

-But the vet had warned us... if Tenor's dry skin was in fact due to allergies, then it would likely return.
-The trick then would be to selectively test a variety of foods, products, environments to determine what exactly he was allergic to.
-(That didn't sound like fun!!!)
+But the vet had warned us… if Tenor’s dry skin was in fact due to allergies, then it would likely return.
+The trick then would be to selectively test a variety of foods, products, and environments to determine what exactly he was allergic to.
+(That didn’t sound like fun!!!)

 Another Option: Olive Oil